Incense gives me a headache! This phrase is often uttered by people who inhale its scent. Many wonder why does incense make my head hurt?

 - 4 Burning Incense Side Effects

-- 5 5 Alternatives for Incense
+- 5 5 Alternatives to Avoid Incense Headaches

 Incense is made out of biotic materials, like sage and resin, that is burned to create a strong aroma.
 Incense is typically rolled into a very thin stick and the ends can be ignited with a lighter.
 Once lit, the incense will begin to burn and release smoke and fragrances.
 Because it creates ash, you need to place the incense in a holder.
 This will collect the ash so you can dispose of it later.